-Here’s a quick step-by-step guide for newbies on how to mine Ethereum Classic on Nanopool
+Here’s a quick step-by-step guide for newbies on how to mine Kaspa coin on Nanopool

-Getting started with Ethereum Classic mining is now easier than ever.
-All you need is a PC with a GPU (Nvidia/AMD) of 4GB minimum as Ethereum Classic heavily relies on memory usage while the core processor sits idle.
-You'll also need a miner and an Ethereum Classic address to receive your mining reward.
+To mine Kaspa coin all you need is a PC/Mining RIG with a GPU (Nvidia/AMD) of 4GB memory, you can mine even with a GPU of 2GB, but it wouldn't worth the effort.
+You'll also need a miner and a Kaspa coin address to receive your mining reward.
 Check the list below and make sure your hardware/software meets the requirements:

 Step 1: Get Your GPU Drivers Installed

 Double check the drivers are installed in advance or if you installed them previously you can skip this step.

 - For Nvidia drivers, click here and enter your GPU info then click “Start Search”.
 Download the current driver version from the results.